akirademoss/SportsScienceAnalytics/README.md

 - [x] Link repo with sample data
 - [ ] Get updates to Player Performance log showing without having to refresh browser
 - [ ] Solve the SSL issue related to caddy and reverse proxy and routing to our domain with Route 53 add brief instructions on that
-- [ ] Create a version that works on mobile devices
+- [ ] Update to work well on mobile devices